DaoCloud/DaoCloud-docs/docs/en/docs/baize/intro/first.md

 DCE 5.0 Smart Computing Capability provides two roles, which can be switched by clicking on the menu item in the lower left corner:

-- Administrator - Development Console: Can handle Notebooks, training tasks, datasets, etc.
+- Admin - Development Console: Can handle Notebooks, training tasks, datasets, etc.
-- Platform Administrator - Operations Management: Can manage GPU resources, queues, etc.
+- Platform Admin - Operations Management: Can manage GPU resources, queues, etc.

 Each role has an overview page that displays the current data that can be processed through graphical dashboards.